clairebogdan/portfolio/README.md

 # Claire Bogdan Portfolio

 This website was created with React and deployed with Netlify.
-This github repo is connected to Netlify. `git push` will deploy the website.

-## Available Scripts
+## Available Scripts (for my own reference)

 In the project directory, you can run: